-EX 703 Leading Organizational Change (2.50 cr.)
+EX 703 Leading Change

-Focuses on the practice of managing in a time of continuous change.
-Underlying premises are: organizational change, whether planned or unplanned, is inevitable; organizational change can be effectively managed; and the management of change is a key skill of every manager.
-Seeks to improve the manager's effectiveness as a change agent through broadening the manager's theoretical knowledge of the change process and expanding his/her repertoire of practical change skills.
+Focuses on the art and skill of leading change in a time of continuous change.
+Underlying premises are that organizational change, whether planned or unplanned, is inevitable and should be welcomed; organizational change can be effectively managed and led; leading change is a key skill every manager needs to survive and prosper in these turbulent times; and creative thinking will allow continual sustained competitive advantage.
+Students improve their effectiveness as change agents through broadening their theoretical knowledge of the change process and expanding their repertoire of practical change skills.
+Students in the Class of 2001 and earlier receive 2.50 credits for this course.

-EX 704 Marketing Management (2.50 cr.)
+EX 704 Marketing Management